RoboBachelor/Music-Visualizer-Piano/Readme.md

 ## **How to play**:

+Just download in the "Release" area and no need to install.
 Please make sure to turn on your speaker first!

 **Open a music:**

-You don't need to install.
 Drop a music file to the visualizer, or right click a music file and open with the visualizer.

 **Overall usage**: